Srivastsav/api-workflow-integration-system/README.md

 # API Workflow Integration System

-## System Overview
-This project demonstrates how a workflow automation system can be implemented programmatically using APIs.
+This project shows how a workflow system can be implemented using a simple API.

-## System Model
-Input → API → Validation → Processing → Storage → Response

-## Features
+## What it does

-- Create leave request via API
-- Validate input fields
-- Store requests in system
+- Accepts leave requests
+- Stores them
-- Retrieve all requests
+- Returns all requests

-## API Endpoints
+## Flow

-### Create Request
-POST /leave-request

-### Get Requests
-GET /requests
+User → API → Store → Response

-## Architecture
+## Tech Used

-- API Layer: Flask
-- Logic Layer: Python
+- Python
-- Data Layer: In-memory storage

-## Business Value
-- Demonstrates transition from low-code workflows to API-based systems
-- Shows ability to implement workflow logic programmatically

-## Skills Demonstrated
-- API development
-- Workflow implementation
-- Input validation
-- System design
+- Flask